RMPR/brows3rs/README.md

 ## Tasks

-31 May 2024
+26 July, 2024
-- Use std::fs instead of strings for path

 - Download all artifacts in parallel
 - Add some unit tests
 - Start the work on web interface
+- Add github action to build all binaries